 Honeywell Thermostat Error e2

-If you’ve noticed error code e2 appear on your Honeywell smart thermostat, it could mean several different things.
-Sometimes, one of the sensors that detects the temperature isn’t functioning correctly.
-In other instances, it means the router was disconnected from its power source before the thermostat finished the setup process.
+If you see error code e2 show up on your Honeywell smart thermostat, it can mean a couple of different things.
+Sometimes, one of the sensors used to detect the temperature isn’t operating like it should.
+In other cases, it means the router was disconnected from power before the thermostat completed the setup process.

 How to Fix Honeywell Thermostat Error e2

-When the error code is a result of sensor failure, a technician will troubleshoot and swap out the affected sensor.
-Any time the problem originates from disconnected power, all you have to do is verify the router remains on during the setup process.
+When the error code is caused by sensor failure, a technician will troubleshoot and switch out the damaged sensor.
+If the problem comes from disconnected power, all you'll need to do is verify the router remains on over the course of the setup process.